 Infrastructure Grant Application Bootcamp

-The Local Infrastructure Hub is offering a virtual bootcamp series to assist small and mid-sized cities, towns, and villages focused with applying for federal infrastructure funding.
+The Local Infrastructure Hub is offering a virtual bootcamp and workshop series to assist small and mid-sized cities, towns, and villages focused with applying for federal infrastructure funding.

 - Railroad Crossing Elimination Grant Program and Consolidated Rail Infrastructure and Safety Improvements (CRISI) Program